smn/richmond/README.md

     $ virtualenv --no-site-packages ./ve/

 Start the environment by sourcing `activate`.
-This'll prepend the name of the virtual environment to your shell prompt, informing you that the prompt is still active.
+This'll prepend the name of the virtual environment to your shell prompt, informing you that the virtual environment is active.

         $ source ve/bin/activate